-Online casinos and online poker still haven’t been made legal here yet, but if you’re looking for online sports betting, Maryland will soon be as good a state to be in as any.
+Online casinos and online poker still haven’t been made legal here yet, but if you’re looking for online sports betting, Maryland has launched on November 23, 2022.

 In this Maryland Online Gambling Guide, we’ll take you on a whistle-stop tour of what will be available and what won’t.
 You’ll be pleased to hear that there’s just as much of the former as of the latter and that the Maryland online gambling industry looks set to explode in the months and years ahead.

-Sports fans in Maryland can bet on a comprehensive range of events both at home and internationally when they visit retail casinos.
+Sports fans in Maryland can bet on a comprehensive range of events both at home and internationally when they visit retail casinos and download Maryland betting apps.
 This includes not only all professional sports, such as football, baseball, hockey, and basketball but also college games.

-Online sports betting will soon be legal in the state of Maryland, with the first mobile sportsbooks expected to go live before the end 2022.
+Online sports betting is live in the state of Maryland, with the first mobile sportsbooks launching on November 23, 2022.